allenrobel/ndfc-python/README.md

 [fabric_mpls_handoff.py]  | Create a fabric configured with MPLS handoff [fabric_mst.py]           | Create a fabric configured with multi-instance spanning tree [fabric_multicast_bidir.py] | Create a fabric using multicast replication and configured with four multicast bidir rendevous points
-[fabric_rpvst_plus.py]    | Create a fabric with rpvst+ spanning-tree root option [fabric_with_syslog.py]   | Create a fabric with syslog configured [load_config.py]          | Load the configuration file pointed to in lib/ndfc_python/ndfc_config.py and print the parameters and values contained therein
+[fabric_netflow.py]       | Create a fabric with netflow configuration options [fabric_rpvst_plus.py]    | Create a fabric with rpvst+ spanning-tree root option [fabric_with_syslog.py]   | Create a fabric with syslog configured [load_config.py]          | Load the configuration file pointed to in lib/ndfc_python/ndfc_config.py and print the parameters and values contained therein